uj-07/Snake-ai-reinforcement-learning/README.md

-# Snake-ai-reinforcement-learning
-# 🐍 Snake AI – Reinforcement Learning Project
+#  Snake AI – Reinforcement Learning Project

 This project trains an AI agent to play the classic **Snake Game** using **Deep Q-Learning (DQN)**.